Max-le/CS50_Predictor/README.md

  This is my final project for the online course CS50's Introduction to Computer Science.
- This is basically like a betting website, but instead of betting ( and losing ) your money, you just earn points for correct decisions. as the CS50 Finance assignement, the project uses the web-framework [Flask](https://www.palletsprojects.com/p/flask/).
+ This is basically like a betting website, but instead of betting ( and losing ) your money, you just earn points for correct decisions.
+ As the CS50 Finance assignement, the project uses the web-framework [Flask](https://www.palletsprojects.com/p/flask/).

 Data used on this project is provided [API-Football.com](https://www.api-football.com/documentation).